nosovk/flowershow/content/Articles/bigquery-explore-expenses.md

 Problem: if you use BQ, certainly, one day you will have a bill, that will be to big just to ignore it.
 And reasonable action is to find out an answer on a question...
 WTF?
 Why so much?

 Actually Google stores info about all executed queries, they just named this info as "Jobs".
-There are a special datasets filled with data about BQ usage, for our case the most promising one is `INFORMATION_SCHEMA.JOBS_BY_PROJECT`
+There are a special dataset filled with data about BQ usage, for our case the most promising one is `INFORMATION_SCHEMA.JOBS_BY_PROJECT`

 You can check docs on it by visiting that link: https://cloud.google.com/bigquery/docs/information-schema-jobs